Introduction

 Source code is released under the GNU General Public License(GPL).

-If you want to build ABCGrid from source, you must have JDK 5.0
+If you want to build ABCGrid from source, you must have JDK 5.0 and Apache-ant preinstalled.

 Binary package is a compiled version of ABCGrid for all platforms.